Panasonic S1 vs Sony RX10

 Studio photographers will appreciate that the Panasonic S1 (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic S1 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.